bosulliv/bosulliv/README.md

 - 👋 Hi, I’m @bosulliv
-- 👀 I’m interested in using machine learning to solve problems.
+- 👀 I love using machine learning to solve problems.

 <!---
 bosulliv/bosulliv is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.